UPPMAX/R-matlab-julia-HPC/docs/julia/batchJulia.rst

 Once this initial setting is completed, you will be able to use the GPUs available on the cluster.
 Here, there is a simple example for computing a matrix-matrix multiplication.
 As a reference point, we show the simulation on CPUs as well.
+You can call the batch script ``job-gpu.sh``, for instance.

 .. tabs::